Bennifer Baecation! J. Lo Spotted Having Rocky Mountain Meet Up With Ex Ben Affleck One Month After A-Rod Split

 In photos obtained by Daily Mail, Lopez and Affleck can be seen driving together in Montana on their Rocky Mountain getaway.

 News of Jennifer Lopez and Ben Affleck rekindling their romance comes about a month after Jennifer and Alex Rodriguez confirmed they were parting ways after four years together.
-Reportedly, A-Rod wanted to “work things out” with her but that doesn’t seem to be mutual for J. Lo.
+Reportedly, A-Rod wanted to “work things out” with her but the feeling wasn’t mutual for J. Lo.
 Recently, Ben was spotted at her home and in a car owned by Lopez.
-According to E! this has been brewing for a LONG time.

 “They have been in touch here and there throughout the years,” a second source close to Jennifer told E!
 News.
 “Ben reached out to her to see how she was doing and they had dinner together a few times within this last month.
 It’s natural between them and the chemistry is unreal.
 They picked up where they last left off and are enjoying each other’s company right now.”